Potentiometric titration of buffer CAPS, Bicine, HEPES, etc.

 Reagents for buffer potentiometric titration

-Most buffers such as CAPS, Bicine, HEPES, etc. are a kind of organic weak acid (except Tris), which can be titrated with sodium hydroxide standard solution (strong electrolyte titration, and some with sodium carbonate titration, but it is weak electrolyte.
-You can use it first A buffer with constant concentration or content, such as CAPS standard solution, is titrated with NaOH potentiometrically to make a standard curve, and then the CAPS measurement with unknown concentration can be performed.
+Most buffers such as CAPS, Bicine, HEPES, etc. are a kind of organic weak acid (except Tris), which can be titrated with sodium hydroxide standard solution (strong electrolyte titration, and some with sodium carbonate titration, but it is a weak electrolyte.
+You can use it first A buffer with constant concentration or content, such as CAPS standard solution, is titrated with NaOH potentiometrically to make a standard curve, and then CAPS can be measured with unknown concentration.